varabyte/kobweb/README.md

 [main] INFO  ktor.application - Responding at http://0.0.0.0:8080
 ```

+This can be tedious, so we provide an automatic approach in the next section.

 ### Copy your plugin jar automatically

 For convenience, the Kobweb Gradle Application plugin provides a way to notify it about your JAR task, and it will build